 Pre-Conference Plan – General Description

-A Six-Year Journey – One Educator’s Experience with Grading & Assessment Changes
+A Ten-Year Journey – One Educator’s Experience with Grading & Assessment Changes

 Following a grading conference in 2006, Myron Dueck made a number of sound grading and assessment changes to his high school classes and the results far exceeded his expectations.
 At a time when few educators, especially at the high school level, were embracing much of the theory around ‘no zeros’ and retesting, Myron had little choice but to carve his own path.
 Guided by a few simple rules aimed at increasing and measuring learning, Myron designed and implemented a number of groundbreaking changes to his assessment methods.
 In the six years since these changes were made, Myron has shared his entertaining and engaging stories and experiences with educators across North America and internationally.